 As indicated in Appendix I, the Bonds were issued by Peru, the credit quality of which we view as fairly high.
-Peru's macroeconomic data come from the Multiannual Macroeconomic Framework 2014-2016 published by Peru's Ministry of Economy and Finance in 2013 (See Appendix VI).
+Peru's macroeconomic data come from the Multiannual Macroeconomic Framework 2014-2016 published by Peru's Ministry of Economy and Finance in 2013 (See Appendix V).
 Peru's credit ratios are in the top range of the rating table, which indicates its strong credit quality.
+However, the significant portion of government debt held by non-residents (nearly 40%) is a structural factor that leaves the sovereign exposed to a possible reversal of capital flows, e.g., in the event of a Fed rate hike.